Sweet Potato Casserole with Marshmallows

 • Sweetener: If you choose not to use sweetened condensed milk, feel free to use dark brown sugar, light brown sugar or maple syrup with a hearty splash of half and half or heavy cream.

 • Fresh Unavailable?
-Though I recommend baking or boiling fresh sweet potatoes, you could use drained, canned sweet potatoes if need be.
+Though I recommend baking or boiling fresh sweet potatoes, you could use drained, canned sweet potatoes if that’s all you can find.
 They will be sweeter, so sweeten slowly and taste as you go.

-• Baked vs Boiled: Either option works, but baked sweet potatoes tend to be more moist than boiled and then mashed sweet potatoes.
-Baked sweet potatoes also happen to be easier to prepare since you don’t have to peel the potatoes.
+• Baked vs Boiled: Either option works, but baked sweet potatoes tend to be more moist than boiled sweet potatoes.
+Baked sweet potatoes also happen to be easier to prepare since you don’t have to peel them!

 A wooden spoon scooping a serving of sweet potatoes out of a casserole dish.

-What To Serve With This Easy Sweet Potato Casserole Recipe
+What To Serve With Sweet Potato Casserole With Marshmallows

 Sweet potatoes are so versatile, they play well with many other side dishes.
-Here are a few of my favorites:
+Here are a few of our favorites:

 A fork picking up a bite of sweet potatoes with melted toasted marshmallows on top.